cvvergara/vrprouting/doc/general/installation.rst

 .. rubric:: Enabling the database

-vrpRouting is an extension and depends on postGIS.
-Enabling postGIS before enabling vrpRouting in the database
+pgOrtools is an extension and depends on postGIS.
+Enabling postGIS before enabling pgOrtools in the database

 .. code-block:: sql

-  CREATE EXTENSION vrprouting CASCADE;
+  CREATE EXTENSION pgortools CASCADE;

 .. rubric:: Upgrading the database

-When the database has an old version of vrpRouting then an upgrade is needed.
+When the database has an old version of pgOrtools then an upgrade is needed.

 .. code-block:: sql

-   ALTER EXTENSION vrprouting UPDATE TO "${PROJECT_VERSION}";
+   ALTER EXTENSION pgortools UPDATE TO "${PROJECT_VERSION}";

 .. rubric:: See also